asuka431/baricoin/build_msvc/README.md

 - To build from the command line with the Visual Studio 2017 toolchain use:

 ```
-msbuild /m fujicoin.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v141 /t:build
+msbuild /m baricoin.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v141 /t:build
 ```

 - To build from the command line with the Visual Studio 2019 toolchain use:

 ```
-msbuild /m fujicoin.sln /p:Platform=x64 /p:Configuration=Release /t:build
+msbuild /m baricoin.sln /p:Platform=x64 /p:Configuration=Release /t:build
 ```

-- Alternatively open the `build_msvc\fujicoin.sln` file in Visual Studio.
+- Alternatively open the `build_msvc\baricoin.sln` file in Visual Studio.

 AppVeyor
 ---------------------
 The .appveyor.yml in the root directory is suitable to perform builds on [AppVeyor](https://www.appveyor.com/) Continuous Integration servers.
-The simplest way to perform an AppVeyor build is to fork Fujicoin Core and then configure a new AppVeyor Project pointing to the forked repository.
+The simplest way to perform an AppVeyor build is to fork Baricoin Core and then configure a new AppVeyor Project pointing to the forked repository.

-For safety reasons the Fujicoin Core .appveyor.yml file has the artifact options disabled.
+For safety reasons the Baricoin Core .appveyor.yml file has the artifact options disabled.
 The build will be performed but no executable files will be available.
 To enable artifacts on a forked repository uncomment the lines shown below:

 ```
-    #- 7z a fujicoin-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe
+    #- 7z a baricoin-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe
-    #- path: fujicoin-%APPVEYOR_BUILD_VERSION%.zip
+    #- path: baricoin-%APPVEYOR_BUILD_VERSION%.zip
 ```